Armenian question: Background

-Beginning in the mid-19th century, the Great Powers took issue with the Ottoman Empire's treatment of its Christian minorities and increasingly pressured it to extend equal rights to all its citizens.
-Following the violent suppression of Christians in the uprisings in Bosnia and Herzegovina, Bulgaria, and Serbia in 1875, the Great Powers invoked the 1856 Treaty of Paris, claiming it provided the authority for their intervention to protect the Ottoman Empire's Christian minorities.
-By the late 1870s, the Greeks, along with several other Christian nations in the Balkans, frustrated with their conditions, had, with the help of the Powers, broken free of Ottoman rule.
-The Armenians, on the other hand, received less interest and no support that was not later withdrawn by the Great Powers.
-Their status during these years was relatively stagnant, and they were referred to as millet-i sadıka or the "loyal millet" in the Ottoman Empire.
+Following the French Revolution, nationalism movements globally also emerged in the Ottoman Empire from the 19th century onwards, destabilizing the region.
+Initially, Greeks, followed by Albanians and Arabs, revolted with the help of the Great Powers, each aiming to establish their own nation-states.
+During this period, Greeks, Serbs, Bulgarians, and other non-Muslim groups achieved independence.
+The major European powers had been strategizing, at least since the 1870s, to exploit the spoils, including the manipulation of ethnic groups like the Ottoman Armenians.
+Fearing the effect of revolutionary ideas being imported, the Ottoman government prohibited Armenians from emigrating in 1882 and from returning in 1893.

+To pursue independence, Armenians formed the Hunchak and Dashnak organizations, adopting terror and propaganda.
+Their strategy involved inciting conflict between Muslims and Armenians to provoke European intervention and support for an independent Armenian state in Eastern Anatolia, using terror as a primary tactic to garner support and instigate rebellion, not only in the eastern provinces but also in Istanbul.
+Up until 1878, they were seen as millet-i sadıka or the "loyal millet" in the Ottoman Empire.

 In 1827–28, Tsar Nicholas I sought help from Persian Armenians in the Russo-Persian War, promising that afterward, he would help improve their lives.
-In 1828, the Russians declared war on Turkey.
+In 1828, the Russians declared war on the Ottomans.
 In 1828, Russia annexed the Erivan Khanate, Nakhichevan Khanate, and the surrounding countryside with the Treaty of Turkmenchay.
 After the Treaty of Turkmenchay, Armenians still living under Persian rule were encouraged to emigrate to Russian Armenia, and 30,000 followed the call.
 Russia annexed significant portions of territory occupied by the Armenians.
 By the 1897 Russian Census, 1,127,212 Armenians were counted in Russian lands.
 For the same period (1896 Vital Cuinet), there were 1,095,889 Armenians in the Ottoman Empire: As Russia advanced its southern border, it became increasingly involved with Ottoman affairs.
 Russia was instrumental in obtaining the independence of Romania and Serbia.
 Russia, and Russian life, attracted Armenians.
 Many Armenians became educated and adopted Russian ways.
 Russia was also a path to Europe for Armenians.
 Russia gained control over a large part of Armenia, and became the champion of Armenians in the Ottoman Empire.